School ofVisual Art and DesignContinueContinue to the School of Visual Art and Design's website

 Marks of Distinction

-- One feature film project, "Secret of the Cave," has been a Heartland Film Festival "Crystal Heart" winner.
-A second feature film is in development.
+- One feature film project, “Secret of the Cave,” has been a Heartland Film Festival “Crystal Heart” winner.
+A second feature film, “Belly of the Whale,” is in post-production.

 - The feature film “Old Fashioned” was edited on site by a film production student.